jmftrindade/6.830-project/README.md

-# TODO: Update this with the final report (maybe make it a TR?).
+# TODO: Update this with the final report.

 # 6.830-project
 Class project for 6.830 database systems.